enjae/enjae/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on exploring the concepts of The Blockchain ⛓️
+- 🔭 I’m currently working on exploring the concepts of Data Structures and Algorithms
 - 🌱 I’m currently learning Blockchain and related technologies like Ethereum, Tezos , Smart contracts, Web3 and more 💻
 - 👯 I’m looking to collaborate on anything related to blockchain and web development 😃
 - 🤔 I’m looking for help with learning new Blockchain tools